srdjan/react-multistep/README.md

 </Multistep>
 ```

-####  The old way via `Steps`, an externall array of components, is still supported for backwards compatibility, but is being `deprecated`, and it will be removed in the next major version:
+####  The old way via `Steps`, a prop in the form aof an array of components, is still supported for backwards compatibility.
+But, it has being `deprecated`, and it will be removed in the future:

 ```javascript
 const steps = [